 Millennials are that mysterious generation between the ages of 18 and 35, born after 1980, who have been given a reputation that says they have an inborn distrust of hierarchy and bureaucracy, and are prone to job-hopping.
 They want a secure job, but they aren’t looking to make one job their life’s work.
 They are on track to being the most educated generation, rising to meet a new knowledge-based economy.

 But is this reputation actually true?
-To manage your Millennial employees, you must understand the group and how they compare to other generations before them.
+If you want to be a good leader, you must understand the group and how they compare to other generations before them.
+These six tips will help you gain a new understanding and successfully manage your Millennial employees:

 Millennials have a reputation for “crowdsourcing” and they often do tend to want to work in groups.
 But don’t let that make you think that they are unable to make decisions on their own.
 While they value the input of a diverse group, they are still able to make decisions at work without the constant input of others.